 5. Support in difficult times

-Again, we’re not saying a long-term non-spousal partner isn’t going to support you, but a lot of times, that dratted legal document of marriage is a factor.
+Again, we’re not saying a long-term non-spousal partner isn’t going to support you.
+But a lot of times, that dratted legal document of marriage is a factor.
+Perhaps that’s how you summarize the purpose of marriage today.
+To this day, you need the approval of the law and society to proudly announce someone to be your lifelong companion.

-Marital rights continue to trump partnership or cohabitation rights, right down to who has the right to offer you comfort.
+Marital rights continue to trump partnership or cohabitation rights by dictating who is legally qualified to offer you comfort.
 As a spouse, you have the right to hold your husband or wife’s hand while they grieve or if they’re in pain.
 And also, unless you’re in a live-in relationship, or your spouse is a twat, it’s comforting to have someone on hand to take care of you during tough times.

 6. Overall security and ease